TSStudio/C-course-template/readme.md

-this is to record source code for COMP120006.08
+To record source code for COMP120006.08